mumbert/automatic-audio-captioning/README.md

   <p align="center"><a id="fig-7"></a><em>Figure 9: CLAP training results</em></p>

 As we introduce later, one of the tested baselines models is CLAP.
 As a way to better understand how the metric works, we've run the CLAP model against the CLOTHO evaluation dataset and sorted best ranked sentences and the worst ranked sentences.
 Here are the worst and two best examples (low score is bad, high score is good).
-High scored candidate sentences are closer closer in meaning to the reference captions than the low scored candidate captions in the following table:
+High scored candidate sentences are closer in meaning to the reference captions than the low scored candidate captions in the following table:

 | Sentence | Score | Candidate | Reference 1 | Reference 2 | Reference 3 | Reference 4 | Reference 5 |
 | --- | --- | --- | --- |--- |--- |--- | --- |